 Death to Stock charges some of the least expensive membership fees in the industry.
 However, customers should be aware that the site’s collection is VERY small at the moment, consisting of only a few thousand pieces of content total.
 What’s more, the site uploads new media at a snail’s pace, with updated images being posted just once per month.

 For consumers looking primarily for stock footage, Pond5 is one of the single best options out there.
-There are nearly 63 million individual files tucked away in their database, some of which is completely free.
+There are nearly 63 million individual files tucked away in their database, some of which are completely free.
 There are many “run of the mill” stock options available through their service.
 However, they also have some fairly unique content to offer, including archival vintage film and home videos.

 Pond5 doesn’t mess around much with pricing, and they prefer to be pretty straightforward with their subscriptions.
 Users can choose between monthly and annual memberships, both of which offer the same advantages.